raresteak/kvm-memory-overcommit/README.md

 A few words about overcommiting VCPU's.

 DO NOT allocate more VCPU to a _single_ vm than you have physical cpu's.
 The ideal vm configurations are all single VCPU machines and only increasing VCPU's to vm's if they are riding at or near 100% and expected performance suffers.
-The KVM host can handle many vm's with small VCPU configurations over the hosts physical cpu count.
+The KVM host can handle many vm's with small VCPU configurations over the hosts physical cpu count (Don't include virtual host cpu's like HyperThreads, etc - THOSE ARE NOT REAL!).
 Again strike a balance between busy vm's with less busy vm's.